xjeebo/Linux-Terminal-Shell-in-C/README.md

 # Linux-Terminal-Shell-in-C
-A Linux based terminal shell programmed in C. This was an assignment for a course I took on operating systems.
+- A Linux based terminal shell programmed in C. This was an assignment for a course I took on operating systems.
+- CS370 @ UNLV